danielsaidi/ApiKit/README.md

 let business: YelpBusiness = try await client.request(route, in: environment)
 ```

-The generic request functions will automatically map the raw response to the requested type, and throw any raw errors that occur.
+The generic request functions will automatically map the raw response to the requested type, and throw any error that occurs.
 There are also non-generic variants if you want to get the raw data or use custom error handling.

 See the online [getting started guide][Getting-Started] for more information.